upyesp/aas/slides/Slides.md

 Later, add some formatting, but only if you want.

 # This is a Level 1 Heading
 Here is a word in **bold**.
 An example of *italic*.

 ## A Level 2 Heading
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 ## Another Level 2 Heading
 Some text here, also a link [Andover Astronomical Society](https://andoverastronomy.org.uk/).

 ### Here's A Level 3 Heading
 Numbered lists are supported:

 1. this is the first item